 \section{Discussion}

-This study offers new insights into the performance of a comprehensive suite of BC methods, including ML, statistical, and hybrid approaches, applied to a wide range of SREs across diverse climates in Ghana and Zambia.
-It identifies key nuances in both the SREs and BC methods that lead to their success or failure in detecting rainfall occurrence and estimating intensity.
-Furthermore, the study highlights how external factors like location and regional characteristics influence the bias correction process.
+This study provides new insights into the performance of a comprehensive suite of BC methods, including both statistical (LOCI, QM) and machine learning ML (SVR, GPR) approaches, applied to a wide range of SREs across the diverse climates of Ghana and Zambia.
+The analysis specifically evaluates how these BC methods affect the detection of rainfall events and the estimation of rainfall intensities.

-ENACTS is generated by merging extensive ground station observations with bias-corrected CHIRPS or TAMSAT data \citep{Dinku2022}.
-This contrasts with CHIRPS, which incorporates station data only on a 5-day basis without full historical integration \citep{Funk2015}, and TAMSAT, which uses station data purely for calibration rather than direct merging \citep{Maidment2017}.
+ENACTS is generated by merging extensive ground station observations with bias-corrected CHIRPS or TAMSAT data~\cite{Dinku2022}.
+This contrasts with CHIRPS, which incorporates station data only on a five-day basis without full historical integration~\cite{Funk2015}, and TAMSAT, which uses station data purely for calibration rather than direct merging~\cite{Maidment2017}.
 ENACTS was the standout SRE in Zambia, with all BC methods performing well across multiple contexts.
-For example, nearly all BC methods applied to ENACTS reduced the mean error (ME) at over 70\% of stations (Figure \ref{bc_me<sre_me_zm_gh}(a)), even when the same methods substantially increased errors for other SREs.
-The efficacy of BC methods on ENACTS is likely due to the comprehensive integration of station data in the product.
-However, its performance at locations not included in this station network requires further investigation.
-The Zambia Meteorological Department is preparing data from volunteer stations not currently in ENACTS; while not yet available, these data could serve as a basis for a follow-up study.
+For example, nearly all the BC methods applied to ENACTS reduced the mean error (ME) at over 70\% of stations in Zambia (Figure \ref{bc_me<sre_me_zm_gh}a), even when the same methods had less effect in reducing errors for other SREs.
+The efficacy of BC methods on ENACTS is likely due to the comprehensive integration of station data within the product.
+For instance, nearly all BC methods applied to ENACTS enhanced the detection of heavy and violent rainfall events across almost all stations (e.g., Figure~\ref{pod_heavy_enacts_zm_map}, Table~\ref{tab:heavy_rain}), except at Moorings, where most BC methods decreased the probability of detection.
+Notably, Moorings is a station not included in the ENACTS.
+This indicates that the product’s performance may be less reliable at independent stations.
+Its performance at locations not included in this SRE therefore requires further investigation with more independent stations.
+The Zambia Meteorological Department is preparing data from volunteer stations not currently in ENACTS; whilst not yet available, these data could serve as a basis for a follow-up study.